BDC Hamburger Icon

 Funko’s follow to win

-When brands showcase a contest with just one rule – to follow their social media account – more users can be included in the giveaway, thus resulting in a large, unique audience.
-The toy brand Funko created an exclusive contest for followers of its Twitter account.
-The campaign proved to be successful, with more than 7,000 retweets and over 4,000 likes with just that tweet alone.
+When brands showcase a contest with just one rule — to follow their social media account — more users can be included in the giveaway, resulting in a large, unique audience.
+The toy brand Funko created an exclusive contest for followers of its Twitter (now known as X) account.
+The campaign proved successful, with more than 7,000 retweets and over 4,000 likes with that tweet alone.

 Did You Know?Did you know

-ccording to an Easy Promos survey, Facebook is the most popular social media network to offer giveaways.
+According to an Easy Promos survey, Facebook is the most popular social media network for giveaways.

 When should you run a contest?

-• Launching a new product: When a company launches a new product, they need to spur people’s interest.
-Contests can help increase buzz around your brand or product launch and generate immediate sales
+• When you’re launching a new product: When you launch a new product, you need to spur people’s interest.
+Contests can help increase buzz around your brand or product launch and generate immediate sales.

-• Introducing a new website: The main goal of holding a contest when launching a new website is to drive more traffic to the site.
-These contests can also generate new email leads, increase engagement levels on social media and potentially gain insights into popular products.
+• When you’re introducing a new website: The main goal of holding a contest when you’re launching a new website is to drive more traffic to the site.
+These contests can also generate new email leads, increase engagement levels on social media, and potentially reveal insight into popular products.

-• Showcasing an upcoming event: With an upcoming event on the horizon, contests can build interest in promotional material.
+• When you’re showcasing an upcoming event: With an upcoming event on the horizon, contests can build interest in promotional material.
 By creating a unique experience surrounding the event, companies are more likely to retain customers.

-• Rebranding: Announcing your rebranding can be an exciting time to host a contest.
-Not only will it generate enthusiasm internally, but when it’s utilized correctly fans will create more user-generated content that can develop customer relationships.
+• When you’re rebranding: Announcing your business rebranding can be an exciting time to host a contest.
+Not only will it generate enthusiasm internally, but when it’s utilized correctly, fans will create more user-generated content that can develop customer relationships.

 author image